-- Must be located in Puerto Rico; - The Program has established a budget cap of two million five hundred thousand dollars (\$2,500,000.00) for each individual project.
+- The Program has established a budget cap of two million five hundred thousand dollars (\$2,500,000.00) for each individual project.
 An organization can submit proposals for multiple projects, but each project will be evaluated separately.
-NGOs assume responsibility regarding any cost over the intended budget cap. - An increase to the budget cap might be considered only if unforeseen conditions or additional extenuating factors arise after an eligible project has commenced construction under an executed SRA.
-The Program will evaluate on a case-by-case basis to address those conditions to allow implementation to continue. - Must comply with accessible design requirements of the Fair Housing Act, as well as ADA Standards for Accessible Design (ADA Standards), and Section 504 of the Rehabilitation Act of 1973 (Section 504), as applicable, and to the extent feasible for those sites considered non-substantial repair;9 - Must comply with standards 10 specific to Critical Action Facilities 11 if applicable. - Should be accessible to public transportation, grocery shopping, recreation, and socialization, etc.; - Should include on-site support services for the special needs' population served or be located near a service facility.
+NGOs assume responsibility regarding any cost over the intended budget cap. - As an exception, an increase to the budget cap might be considered only if unforeseen conditions or additional extenuating factors arise to allow after an eligible project has to commenced start or continue its construction activities under an executed SRA.
+The Program will evaluate on a case-by-case basis to address those conditions to and allow implementation to continue. - Must comply with accessible design requirements of the Fair Housing Act, as well as ADA Standards for Accessible Design (ADA Standards), and Section 504 of the Rehabilitation Act of 1973 (Section 504), as applicable, and to the extent feasible for those sites considered non-substantial repair;21 - Must comply with standards22 specific to Critical Action Facilities23 if applicable. - Should be accessible to public transportation, grocery shopping, recreation, and socialization, etc.; - Should include on-site support services for the special needs population served or be located near a service facility.